Ticket to Ride (board game): Ticket to Ride: The Card Game

 During play, train cards whose colour was already present in any opponents' rail yard could not be played unless they out-numbered the opponent players' cards of that colour, thus resulting in those lower number of cards of that colour being removed from all the opponents' rail yards, a move known as "train robbing".
 When the train card draw pile was exhausted, the players used the train cards in their on-the-track stack to complete their destination tickets by matching the coloured train cards with the coloured dots on the destination tickets.
-Scoring was based on the success of completing destination tickets, by expending train cards from the player's "on-the-track stack" for a match of each destination card's required colour combination, thus adjusting the players final score by adding the destination ticket's point value if completed or subtracting it if uncompleted.
+Scoring was based on the success of completing destination tickets, by expending train cards from the player's "on-the-track stack" for a match of each destination card's required colour combination, thus adjusting the player's final score by adding the destination ticket's point value if completed or subtracting it if uncompleted.
 A bonus existed for the most destination tickets completed involving six big cities (Chicago, Dallas, Los Angeles, Miami, New York City, and Seattle).

 The card game is playable in 30 minutes and supports 2–4 players, who are 8 years-old or older.
 The card game has a complexity rating of 1.88 on BoardGameGeek.

 Reception – Ticket to Ride: The Card Game has gained an average rating of 6.12, and an adjusted 'Geek Rating' of 5.887, as a result of the responses from 4,085 voting users, on BoardGameGeek.
 This card game has also achieved the following distinctions: